evenmn/VMaChine/README.md

 The code can be compiled by either CMake or QMake

 #### CMake (recommended)
-Build VMaChine in the standard CMake way:
+Build VMaChine in the usual CMake way:
 ```bash
 mkdir build
 cd build